sddeno/Citadel-Shopping-app/README.md

   - SwiftUI
   - Combine
   - Firebase Firestore
-  - Firebae Authentication Service
+  - Firebase Authentication Service
   - Concurrencies

 - Usecase Related -
   - Performance enhancement, i.e efficient loading of Products
-  - handeling count of products in cart and displaying on + - of product to Cart ( added listener on the snapshot of Cart collection )
+  - Handeling count of products in cart and displaying on + - of product to Cart ( added listener on the snapshot of Cart collection )
-  - adding Auth methods - Anonymous, Google, Email passowrd, (upcoming - Facebook and Apple)
+  - Adding Auth methods - Anonymous, Google, Email password, (upcoming - Facebook and Apple)
-  - Linking of email id or gmail id to authenticated anonlymous user
+  - Linking of email Id or gmail Id to authenticated anonymous user
   - Razorpay Payment Integration